marten-seemann/base-drafts/draft-ietf-quic-tls.md

 ## Unprotected Packets Prior to Handshake Completion {#pre-hs-unprotected}

-This section describes the handling of messages that are sent and received prior to the completion of the TLS handshake.
+This section describes the handling of messages that are sent and received prior to the completion of the TLS handshake (i.e., those with Initial or Handshake packet types).

 Sending and receiving unprotected messages is hazardous.
 Unless expressly permitted, receipt of an unprotected message of any kind MUST be treated as a fatal error.

-### STREAM Frames
+### CRYPTO Frames

-`STREAM` frames for stream 0 are permitted.
-These carry the TLS handshake messages.
-Once 1-RTT keys are available, unprotected `STREAM` frames on stream 0 can be ignored.
+`CRYPTO` frames are permitted because they carry the TLS handshake messages.

-Receiving unprotected `STREAM` frames for other streams MUST be treated as a fatal error.

 ### ACK Frames

 `ACK` frames are permitted prior to the handshake being complete.
 Information learned from `ACK` frames cannot be entirely relied upon, since an attacker is able to inject these packets.
 Timing and packet retransmission information from `ACK` frames is critical to the functioning of the protocol, but these frames might be spoofed or altered.

-Endpoints MUST NOT use an `ACK` frame in an unprotected packet to acknowledge packets that were protected by 0-RTT or 1-RTT keys.
-An endpoint MUST treat receipt of an `ACK` frame in an unprotected packet that claims to acknowledge protected packets as a connection error of type OPTIMISTIC_ACK.
-An endpoint that can read protected data is always able to send protected data.
+As noted in {{carrying-tls}}, ACK frames MUST NOT acknowledge frames that appeared in a different packet number space from that in which the ACK was sent.
+An endpoint must treat the receipt of such an ACK as a connection error of type PROTOCOL_VIOLATION.

 Note: